githubEdit

 • ensuring the federal supervisor of a stablecoin issuer has examination and enforcement authority to require issuers to meet risk-management standards, and also has the authority to implement standards to promote interoperability among stablecoins.

-Id. at 16–17.
+Id.arrow-up-right at 16-17.
 Regarding stablecoins, the report notes that depending on how the stablecoin and its reserves are structured, individual holders of the stablecoin may or may not have FDIC insurance.
-Id. at 4 & n.6.
-In order for individual stablecoin holders to qualify for the $250,000 in FDIC coverage, the “stablecoin issuer [must] deposit[] fiat currency reserves at an FDIC-insured bank and do[] so in a manner that meets all the requirements for ‘pass-through’ deposit insurance coverage” pursuant to 12 C.F.R. § 330.5.
+Id.arrow-up-right at 4 & n.6.
+In order for individual stablecoin holders to qualify for the $250,000 in FDIC coverage, the "stablecoin issuer [must] deposit[] fiat currency reserves at an FDIC-insured bank and do[] so in a manner that meets all the requirements for 'pass-through' deposit insurance coverage" pursuant to 12 C.F.R. § 330.5arrow-up-right.

-The report also notes that other federal regulatory agencies may have a role to play in oversight of stablecoins, including the Consumer Financial Protection Bureau, the Securities Exchange Commission, the Commodities Futures Trading Commission, Office of Foreign Assets Control, and the Financial Crimes Enforcement Network.
-Id. at 15, 18, 20.
-The reference to FinCEN is of particular note, because FinCEN’s regulations require registering with it as a money services business (MSB), establishing an anti-money laundering program, reporting cash transactions of $10,000 or more, and filing suspicious activity reports (SARs).
-Id. at 20.
-Doing so may cause downstream compliance issues because, as the report notes, “[c]urrent [Bank Secrecy Act] regulations require the transfer of certain specific information well beyond what can be inferred from the blockchain resulting in non-compliance.”
-Id.
+The report also notes that other federal regulatory agencies may have a role to play in oversight of stablecoins, including the CFPBarrow-up-right, the SECarrow-up-right, the CFTCarrow-up-right, Office of Foreign Assets Control, and the Financial Crimes Enforcement Network.
+Id.arrow-up-right at 15, 18, 20.
+The reference to FinCEN is of particular note, because FinCEN's regulations require registering with it as a money services business (MSB), establishing an anti-money laundering program, reporting cash transactions of $10,000 or more, and filing suspicious activity reports (SARs).
+Id.arrow-up-right at 20.
+Doing so may cause downstream compliance issues because, as the report notes, "[c]urrent [Bank Secrecy Act] regulations require the transfer of certain specific information well beyond what can be inferred from the blockchain resulting in non-compliance."
+Id.arrow-up-right

 Index of Sources